MisconceivedSec/misconceived_bounty/README.md

 2. Will report back to me on Discord
 3. Is easy to debug

-So the script runs the chosen tasks, logs the output, and notifies me on reports.
+So the script runs the chosen tasks, logs the output, and notifies me on reports by sending a message to my Discord server.

 Main features: